Places Visited New Delhi - Agra - Jaipur - Chandigarh - Shimla Tour Id : IN - 22

 Day 9: In Shimla

-A day for the visit covering Indian Institute for advanced studies (closed on Mondays), Sankat Mochan temple and the Mall road.
+Enjoy a half day for the visit covering Indian Institute for advanced studies (closed on Mondays), Sankat Mochan temple and the Mall Road.

 Sankat Mochan Temple